Table of Contents

 This program provides eligible senior applicants with a deferred payment loan of 30 years.
 This is essentially a second mortgage at zero percent interest with no monthly payments.
 Repayment of the loan is due at the sale or transfer of ownership of the home or when the loan recipient moves from the home.
 There are also funds given outright as grants to improve the accessibility and safety of one's home.

 The Maryland Accessible Homes for Seniors is a part of the Maryland WholeHome program, via the Maryland Department of Housing and Community Development.
 It is a partnership between the Maryland Department of Housing and Community Development (DHCD) and the Maryland Department of Aging (MDoA).
-Funding is provided by the Maryland Housing Rehabilitation Program (MHRP).
+Funding is part of the annual fiscal year allocation of state funds to the Community Development Authority’s Special Loan Program, the Accessible Homes for Seniors program being one of the funded programs.

 In order to be eligible for the Maryland Accessible Homes for Seniors program, there are both individual and home criteria that must be met.